 Know what is a credit card and the benefits of having a credit card.
-It also important to know how to use credit card wisely to avoid credit card debts which you will learn here.
+It also important to know how to use credit card wisely to avoid credit card debt which you will learn here.

 However, this luxury of always available cash can ruin your finances if you don’t use your credit card fairly.
 You have to pay the credit card bills regularly and timely to make the best use of a credit card.
 Otherwise, you can easily get trapped in credit card debt very badly even before you realize it.